Robert Lee Sutherland Seminars

 The April 24, 2019 seminar, taking place in Bastrop, Texas, will focus on the theme of “Working Together for Rural Well-Being.”
-Born out of the foundation’s strategic shift to transform how communities promote mental health in everyday life, and in an effort to share learning from our Collaborative Approaches to Well-Being in Rural Communities (WRC) initiative, this free, one-day seminar is open to all who are interested in the topics of resilience, mental health and well-being in rural communities.
+Born out of the foundation’s strategic shift to transform how communities promote mental health in everyday life and our new Collaborative Approaches to Well-Being in Rural Communities (WRC) initiative, this free, one-day seminar is open to all who are interested in the topics of resilience, mental health and well-being in rural communities.
 The seminar will also be attended by representatives of the WRC grantees.

-Check back for more details and an option to register in early 2019, and subscribe to one (or more) of our email lists to be informed when registration opens.
-(Subscribers to any of our lists will be notified.)
+Check back for more details and an option to register in January 2019, and subscribe to one (or more) of our email lists to be informed when registration opens.
+Subscribers to any of our lists will be notified.
 Speaker and agenda information will be released through this webpage as it becomes available.

 A Legacy of Dialogue for the Advancement of Mental Health in Texas

 With little exception, the foundation has hosted Robert Lee Sutherland (RLS) Seminars every two years since 1978.
 Keynoted by First Lady Rosalynn Carter, the inaugural seminar brought more than 1,000 people together to examine the implications of the U.S. President’s Commission on Mental Health Report for the people of Texas.

 Each seminar features a different theme based on the landscape of mental health in Texas at the time of the event.
 Check out seminar themes from past years, below.

 Past Seminars: The 2000s

 - 2014: THE STATE OF MENTAL HEALTH RECOVERY: RESEARCH, TRAINING, AND PRACTICE